 Time to Re-Tire Your Truck's Spare Tire(Lea en español)

-One of our team members bought a used 2004 Ford F-150 Super Cab 4WD pickup.
-While preparing his truck for a Canadian vacation during the summer of 2014, he dropped the spare tire from under the truck bed to set its inflation pressure and check its condition.
+One of our team members bought a used Ford F-150 Super Cab 4WD pickup.
+While preparing his truck for a Canadian vacation, he dropped the spare tire from under the truck bed to set its inflation pressure and check its condition.
 When he did, he saw that the full-size, Original Equipment BFGoodrich Rugged Terrain T/A spare tire had never been used, nor had it ever been replaced.

 The combined result of exposure and inactivity was the rubber had cracked in the base of the tread grooves around the tire.
 It could no longer be counted on, even in an emergency.